Republicans Reportedly Worried Donald Trump Will Lose In 2020, Focused On Preserving Senate Majority

 — Rolling Stone (@RollingStone) August 20, 2019

-As The Hill notes, Republicans have touted their control of the Senate as the only way to obstruct the Democratic Party, and prevent it from enacting policies they slam as “socialist” — policies such as universal healthcare coverage, and the jobs and climate change-focused Green New Deal.
+As The Hill notes, Republicans have touted their control of the Senate as the only way to obstruct the Democratic Party and prevent it from enacting policies they slam as “socialist,” such as universal healthcare coverage and the jobs and climate change-focused Green New Deal.

 Senate Majority Leader Mitch McConnell has infamously described himself as the “grim reaper” of progressive legislation, vowing to obstruct any and all progressive initiatives.